 - Any additional factors the court views as “just and proper”

 If you would like to learn more about how equitable distribution laws affect your particular situation, contact Browner Law, PLLC.
-Our skilled divorce lawyer can help you understand your legal options and provide guidance on how to effectively proceed with your case.
+We can help you understand your legal options and provide guidance on how to effectively proceed.

-Call (919) 887-8662 now to speak with a qualified equitable distribution attorney in Hillsborough, NC.
+Call (919) 887-8662 now to speak with a qualified Orange County, NC attorney about equitable distribution.

 No two cases are the same and you will never be treated as such.